 When AI generates a polished email, a decent code snippet, or a creative paragraph, it looks like the same output you produce.
 But you know the messy, uncertain, effortful process behind your version.
 The AI just... produced it.
 Your brain interprets this as: "The output is the same, so I must not have been adding real value."

 This is a fundamental error.
 You're comparing the visible output while ignoring the invisible judgment, context, and intention behind your work.
 AI produces plausible text.
 You produce meaningful text.
 Those are not the same thing.
+This can spiral into AI perfectionism where nothing you create feels good enough, as the machine's speed becomes your impossible benchmark.

 ⚡ Speed as a Value Proxy